 In the graph above, note the temperature spike at startup.
 This is due to the large number of wood pellets initially dropped into the fire-pot to establish a good fire.

 Changing the Temperature Setting

-The graph below shows how the grill temperature changes and stabilises after a new target is set.
+The graph below shows how the grill temperature changes and stabilises after a new higher target is set.
 The temperature will rise quickly to reach the new level, overshoot the target by as much as 20ºC (40ºF) and then gradually stabilise over time.

 When a higher temperature setting is selected, the auger motor will run almost continually, dumping more pellets to increase heat output.
 Once the temperature approaches the target, the on/off auger periods will adjust until an ideal ratio is found (by the PID logic) to maintain the temperature.

-If changing from a high temperature to a lower temperature setting, open the grill lid to let out some heat, otherwise it can take a long time for the temperature to drop.
+If changing from a high temperature to a lower temperature setting in hot weather, open the grill lid to let out some heat, otherwise it can take a long time for the temperature to drop.
 Be sure not to keep the lid open so long that the display temperature drops below the new target otherwise too many pellets will be delivered into the fire-pot.

 Low Temperature Cooking